ECB to hold course as euro strength challenges recovery

 But the impact of such measures on the exchange rate and inflation is seen as being limited.
 For more impact, the ECB would need to turn on its money printing press, which is more a complicated option and not expected to happen any time soon.

-Draghi said in April that if the inflation outlook were to deteriorate, the ECB could respond with a “broad-based asset purchase programme”, probably quantitative easing (QE) - effectively printing money to buy assets.
+Draghi said in April that if the inflation outlook were to deteriorate, the ECB could respond with a “broad-based asset purchase program”, probably quantitative easing (QE) - effectively printing money to buy assets.

 Last week, however, he told German lawmakers at a closed-door event that while low inflation would persist in the euro zone, he did not expect deflation, a source who attended the meeting said, adding that Draghi “made clear that we’re still some way off QE”.